 If you invite me over for dinner and place your hot pans in the sink as you finish cooking, you’ll probably see me physically cringe.
 I’m not trying to judge; I’ve done it before, too.
 It’s tempting to use the sink as a way to make space on the stovetop, or maybe you have an especially disastrous pan that looks like it could benefit from a long soak.

 But that sizzling sound is in an indication that something nefarious going on.
 Putting a hot pan in cold water causes something called thermal shock.
 It can ruin your pans—even the expensive ones.
+Here’s how to best care for a nonstick skillet.

 What Is Thermal Shock?